-A grass height of 3-4 cm at lambing is ideal, as this will strike a balance between ewes not getting too fat or the lambs getting too big inside them, with udder development and milk production.
-Stocking rate should be adjusted for singles so their feed intake is lower than for ewes carrying twins.
+Grass height of 3-4cm at lambing is ideal as this will strike a balance between getting ewes too fat or the lambs getting too big inside them, with udder development and milk production.
+Stocking rate should be adjusted for singles so their feed intakes are lower than for ewes carrying twins.

 Ewes grazing during the winter and spring may struggle to meet their requirements from grass alone if conditions are extremely wet.
 Grass dry matter is usually between 15-20%.
-Persistently wet periods may see a requirement for additional dry forage in the field.
+Persistently wet periods may see a requirement for additional, dryer forage as supplementation in the field.